Ben Shahn: Work during the Great Depression

 Similarly, Shahn’s New Deal art for the RA and FSA exposed American living and working conditions.
 He also worked for these agencies as a graphic artist and painter.
 Shahn's fresco mural for the school of Jersey Homesteads is among his most famous works, but the government also hired Shahn to execute the Bronx Central Annex Post Office (1939) and Social Security (1942) murals.
 For the 10 panels of "The Meaning of Social Security" mural at the Social Security Administration Building, Shahn was assisted by John Ormai; it is presently cared for by the GSA Fine Art Collection.
+As of December, 2025, the former Social Security Administration Building and all the murals in it were under threat of demolition.

 In 1939, Shahn and his wife produced a set of 13 murals inspired by Walt Whitman's poem I See America Working and installed at the Bronx Central Annex Post Office.
 Curator Susan Edwards recognizes the influence of this art on the public consciousness, writing, "The Roosevelt administration believed [such] images were useful for persuading not only voters but members of Congress to support federal relief and recovery programs … The art he made for the federal government affirms both his own legacy and that of the New Deal."